the-web3/the-web3.github.io/docs/Documents/docs-nft/nft-product.md

 ## Function Description

 ### NFT Memorabilia
 NFT memorabilia is mainly to provide services for various event sponsors and project parties.
-They can mint relevant commemorative NFTs based on our Savour platform to give to their event participants, customers and other groups.
+They can mint relevant commemorative NFTs based on our Eniac x platform to give to their event participants, customers and other groups.
 The main feature of NFT memorabilia is that users other than the whitelist cannot transfer the NFT.
 After event participants or customer groups get this NFT, they are not allowed to transfer it to others in principle.

 ### NFT Avatar
 NFT avatar refers to users being able to set any NFT they own as their avatar.
 If a user owns a high-value NFT, he can lend it to others for use as an avatar.
-Of course, users can also mint relevant NFTs through the Savour platform as their avatars.
-Savour’s NFT minting material library can contain materials such as emotions and skin for users to choose from, providing basic and premium versions.
+Of course, users can also mint relevant NFTs through the Eniac x platform as their avatars.
+Eniac x’s NFT minting material library can contain materials such as emotions and skin for users to choose from, providing basic and premium versions.
 The basic version provides free minting to serve those customers who do not want to spend money.

 ### NFT Leasing
 Simply put, NFT leasing means that I own a very valuable NFT whose copyright belongs to me.
 Anyone else who needs to use this NFT must lease it from me.
 For example, I own a very valuable monkey.
 A clothing manufacturer wants to print this monkey on their clothes.
 So they can come and lease the usage rights of this monkey from me.
 During the lease period, they can continue to use this monkey within the scope allowed by the leased industry.